brianmwadime/smutchings.github.io/_posts/2016-05-10-walk-to-the-moon.markdown

 ### The Numbers Behind Walk to the Moon

+Before I designed an app for it, I needed to ask "Can someone even walk to the moon?"

 According to [Wolfram Alpha](http://www.wolframalpha.com), the typical human walking speed is 4 kilometres per hour and life expectancy in the western world hovers at around 80 years.
 That means that if you walked for 3 hours per day (doesn't need to all be in one burst) each and every day, you could possibly reach the moon before you die.

 If you run, the numbers are a bit more optimistic.
 [Wikipedia](https://en.wikipedia.org/wiki/Running) pegs human running speed at about 6 metres per second, or 20 kilometres per hour.
 That means you could run from Earth to the Moon for about 36 minutes a day.
 Of course, you can't run everyday through your life, so the number is likely more like an hour, but it's possible.

-Given that you're pretty active, it is in entirely possible for a person to walk, jog or run to the moon in their lifetime.
+If you're pretty active, it is in entirely possible for a person to walk, jog or run to the moon in their lifetime.

 ## The App and Community